 After the initial high, a person may feel drowsy for several hours.
 Critical life-support functions can also slow at this time due to its central nervous system depressant effects.
 This may cause a person’s heart and breathing to slow.
 In certain cases, slowed breathing may become so severe, that a coma, lasting brain damage, or death results.

-Long-Term Effects Of Heroin On The Body
+Long-Term Effects of Heroin on the Body

 The more a person uses heroin, the greater the toll on their body.
 When a person uses it chronically and/or over a long period of time they may develop:

-- a perforated septum from snorting
+- A perforated septum from snorting

-- stomach cramps
+- Stomach cramps

 The Dangers Of Injecting Heroin

 Injecting heroin in any form is invasive, however, skin popping or injecting into the muscle may increase the risk of certain types of infection, such as abscesses.
 The dangers of heroin needle injection on the body include:

-- cotton fever
+- Cotton fever

-- endocarditis, an infection of the heart
+- Endocarditis, an infection of the heart

 When a person injects they may also damage their skin and veins in other ways.
 This is especially true if the drug is repeatedly injected into the same site.
 Doing so may cause scarred or collapsed veins and track marks.

-Overdose From Heroin Abuse
+Overdose from Heroin Use

 A heroin overdose can be deadly.
 As such a potent opioid drug, it can cause overdose the first time it is used, however, overdoses mostly happen to people who are currently addicted to heroin.
 Heroin’s ability to depress or slow the central nervous system can cause respiratory depression, where breathing is severely slowed or even stops.
 Severe breathing problems such as these may cause hypoxia, a state that occurs when the brain doesn’t get enough oxygen.
 Respiratory depression and hypoxia can be life-threatening and result in coma and permanent brain damage.
 Other signs and symptoms of a heroin overdose include:

-- discolored tongue
+- Discolored tongue

-- dry mouth
+- Dry mouth

-- low blood pressure
+- Low blood pressure

-- weak pulse
+- Weak pulse

 With prompt medical treatment and the medication naloxone (Narcan), a heroin overdose may be reversed.
 Knowing the signs of an overdose can help a person get this potentially life-saving care as soon as possible.
 Once a person is stabilized, an addiction treatment program can be an essential part of reducing the risk for future overdose and other physical health problems caused by heroin use.

-Finding A Heroin Drug Rehab Program
+Vertava Health’s Heroin Drug Rehab Program